puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Hash`

+Specifies a hash of environment variables used when connecting to a remote server.

 Default value: $postgresql::server::default_connect_settings

 ### postgresql::server::recovery

 This resource manages the parameters that applies to the recovery.conf template.

+* **Note** Allows you to create the content for recovery.conf.
+For more details see the usage example and the PostgreSQL documentation.
+Every parameter value is a string set in the template except recovery_target_inclusive, pause_at_recovery_target, standby_mode and recovery_min_apply_delay.
+A detailed description of all listed parameters can be found in the PostgreSQL documentation.
+Only the specified parameters are recognized in the template.
+The recovery.conf is only created if at least one parameter is set and manage_recovery_conf is set to true.

 #### Parameters